 - Ensure all PP children's emotional needs have been supported through targeted interventions applying TIS approach consistently. - Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted following COVID-19-related issues.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We continue to build on this as these cohorts move through the school. - Social and emotional impacts that the pandemic has had on some children has become more evident, particularly with regards to socialising.
-Ongoing planning for children's social and emotional needs in class, including as a whole class, small groups and individuals as appropriate, continues. - Attendance is higher than the parallel points last academic year.
+Ongoing planning for children's social and emotional needs in class, including as a whole class, small groups and individuals as appropriate, continues. - Attendance is again higher than the parallel points last academic year.
 With effective individual / small group intervention as appropriate, alongside clear support for all, the targeted attendance support for pupils and families is starting to show a positive impact.
-We will measure the whole school effectiveness of this further this academic year. - Parents' evenings take-up was positive through last year and those families who didn't attend were followed up with a phone call. - We took part in a Young Minds Mental Health pilot programme last year and this has helped school and families to work together to support mentally healthy cultures both at home and school.
-This continues in the form of Mental Health Ambassadors this year. - Frequent reading support for children working below the expected level will help support and underpin their learning. - Little Wandle phonics DfE validated phonics programme was introduced and implemented consistently last academic year, with 86% of Year 1 pupils passing the phonics screening check.
-This includes the phonics teaching, guided reading and keep up interventions which we will embed further this academic year. - We recognise there is a gap in attainment between disadvantaged and non-disadvantaged groups and continue to strive to diminish this: - Pupils who most need to improve their reading (lowest 20%) continue to be a priority in every classroom for additional reading support, with all staff knowing who these pupils are in their classroom and supporting them appropriate to their needs.
+We will measure the whole school effectiveness of this further this academic year. - Parents' evenings take-up was positive through last year and those families who didn't attend were followed up with a phone call. - We took part in a Young Minds Mental Health pilot programme and this has helped school and families to work together to support mentally healthy cultures both at home and school.
+This continues in the form of Mental Health Ambassadors whose role is becoming embedded.
+We are also in a project with NHS England, with an allocated Education Mental Health Practitioner, who is in school weekly, supporting children and families. - Frequent reading support for children working below the expected level will help support and underpin their learning. - Little Wandle Phonics DfE validated phonics programme is implemented consistently, with 97.7% of Year 1 pupils passing the phonics screening check.
+This includes the phonics teaching, guided reading and keep up interventions which we will embed further this academic year.

+We recognise there is a gap in attainment between disadvantaged and non-disadvantaged groups and continue to strive to diminish this:

-- •We will have an additional mental arithmetic class focus across the school to continue our improvements in our children attaining the expected standard and above.
+- Pupils who most need to improve their reading (lowest 20%) continue to be a priority in every classroom for additional reading support, with all staff knowing who these pupils are in their classroom and supporting them appropriate to their needs. - We have an additional mental arithmetic class focus across the school to continue our improvements in our children attaining the expected standard and above.
 With increased mental arithmetic intervention, children will make accelerated progress in the fundamentals of mathematics. - •To achieve improved attendance for all pupils, we sustain positive relations with parents and support our most vulnerable families.
 This will continue to be achieved by ensuring open communication with parents.
-We also have now established a feedback form to further work in partnership with families whose children have ILPs and to involve families in their children's progress more completely. - From our close working partnership with our Education Welfare Officer, attendance is reviewed formally each half term.
+We have an established feedback system and recording form to further work in partnership with families whose children have ILPs and to involve families in their children's progress more completely. - From our close working partnership with our Education Welfare Officer, attendance is reviewed formally each half term.
 Meetings with parents take place if their child's attendance is below the level deemed acceptable, which is broadly: 85% (Autumn term), 90% (Spring Term), 92% (Summer term), ensuring that the expected level of 96% attendance is known and strived for.
 Expectations for future attendance has been shared during these meetings.
 While our levels of persistent absence remain well below national averages, this academic year we will be following up with all families where attendance is below 93%, to reduce the likelihood of persistent absenteeism.